apache/incubator-baremaps/README.md

 ## Contributing

-Being a side project, gazetteer does not have clear contribution guidelines yet.
+Being a side project, baremaps does not have clear contribution guidelines yet.
 As the development work happens on github, feel free to report an issue, suggest a feature, or make a pull request.
 Generally speaking, as a contributor, you should:
 -   be nice, inclusive and constructive when interacting with others;